Skip to content

 -d '{"ResetType": "On"}'

-• Hardware sensors readable (temperature, fan speed, power)
+• Hardware sensors readable for temperature, fan speed, and power consumption.

-Continue to Module 2.2: OS Provisioning & PXE Boot to learn how to automatically install operating systems on bare metal servers over the network.
+Continue to Module 2.2: OS Provisioning & PXE Boot to learn how to automatically install operating systems on bare-metal servers over the network using the BMC and PXE infrastructure introduced in this module.